mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ## output

-Useful for scenarios that require output to local markdown files.
-For example, when outputting to hexo/hugo/vitepress/jekyll, it is simpler to configure based on the output of the local plugin instead of writing a plugin from scratch.
-The [@mark-magic/plugin-hexo](./plugin-hexo.md) plugin is implemented in this way and uses only about 30 lines of code.
+It is useful for scenarios where output is required as a local markdown file.
+For example, when outputting hexo/hugo/vitepress/jekyll, it is simpler to configure based on the output of the local plugin than to write a plugin from scratch.
+The plugin [@mark-magic/plugin-hexo](./plugin-hexo.md) is implemented in this way, using only about 30 lines of code.

 ```ts
 import { OutputPlugin } from '@mark-magic/core'